Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 Czech Railjet train to Vienna at Prague Hlavni station

-A blue Czech Railjet train from Prague to Vienna, seen at Prague Hlavni.
-More photos & information.
+A Czech railjet from Prague to Vienna, at Prague Hlavni.
+More about Prague-Vienna trains.

 Option 2, by competing Regiojet train from €15 with free WiFi, power sockets & at-seat service